 With a strained relationship with Vivek, Sudershan’s children from US persuaded him to move to an assisted living home.
 Despite initial concerns, Sudershan realised the necessity of this change, considering both his family dynamics and the progression of Parkinson’s.
 Living alone was no longer a viable option for him.

 When independent living is no longer feasible for you or an aging family member, prompt action is crucial.
 Take, for instance, Sudarshan Uncle’s case.
-His children from the US swiftly arrived in Bangalore, recognising the importance of placing him in an assisted living environment before it escalates into a crisis.
+His children from the US swiftly arrived in Bangalore, recognising the importance of placing him in an assisted living facility before it escalates into a crisis.
 While assisted living varies from independent living in several aspects, if you’re curious about the distinctions, refer to our previous article comparing Independent vs. Assisted Living.
-Now, let’s delve further into the specifics of what assisted living encompasses.
+Now, let’s delve further into the specifics of what assisted living for seniors encompasses.

 At the core of assisted living is delivering personalised care to adults within a community and residential setting.
 For seniors like Sudarshan Uncle facing declining health, the need for well-being extends to requiring a helping hand, additional support, and continuous monitoring.
 The assisted living concept aims to simplify and enhance the lives of aging adults, offering services for limited social engagement and promoting healthy living.
 Beyond routine Activities of Daily Living (ADLs), assisted living settings oversee medication management and act as initial responders.